 6. Get the Best View of Reykjavik City

 The Observation Deck on Perlan’s 4th floor completely encircles the dome of Perlan, providing an unbroken and breathtaking 360° view over the Reykjavik area.
-There are lots of informational signs indicating names of points of interest on the horizon.
+There are lots of informational signs indicating the names of points of interest on the horizon.
 You can see the landmarks of Reykjavik city, Mount Keilir – a cone-shaped volcanic mountain, and the Snæfellsjökull Glacier, to name just a few.

 On a beautiful day, you can take magnificent photos of Reykjavik from the 360-degree Observation Deck.
 This is one of the best viewpoints in Reykjavik because you can also see the stunning landscapes of the surroundings.

-Adults need a ticket to enter the Observation Deck, but it’s included in all of these Perlan museum tickets.
+Adults need a ticket to enter the Observation Deck, but it’s included in all of the Perlan museum tickets.

 Good to know: Inside Perlan, there is also a restaurant with huge glass windows and fantastic views.
 It’s a great place to have lunch or dinner, or just get a cup of coffee with some cake.

 7. Enjoy Reykjavik All Year Round

 As you might already know, Iceland is famous for its ever-changing weather and with the best will in the world, none of us enjoy sightseeing in the rain.
 Furthermore, Iceland also has very short daylight hours in winter (just 3-4 hours if you visit in December-January).
 So it’s not always possible to enjoy Iceland to the fullest…

 Perlan, however, allows you to enjoy the many cultural and geological aspects of Iceland all year round and in any weather.